toddwalters/kaggle-google-genai-course/README.md

 ## Description

-A 5-day online course on November 11 - 15 2024 designed to help you deeply understand some of the fundamental technologies and techniques behind Generative AI.
+A [5-day online course on November 11th - 15th 2024, designed to help you deeply understand some of the fundamental technologies](https://www.kaggle.com/discussions/general/545082) and techniques behind Generative AI.
 Created by a team of Google’s ML researchers and engineers, this program includes both conceptual deep dives and hands-on coding examples so you can tackle new Gen AI projects with confidence.

 ## Setup Instructions